A Tale of Two Sisters is available to rent or buy now.

-Kim Jee-Woon’s, A Tale of Two Sisters is undoubtedly one of South Korea’s best known psychological horrors.
-Equally, it holds the prestigious title of being the highest-grossing Korean horror film so far.
+Kim Jee-Woon’s, A Tale of Two Sisters is undoubtedly one of South Korea’s best-known psychological horrors and holds the prestigious title of being the highest-grossing Korean horror film so far.
 As a result, A Tale of Two Sisters has often been cited as a cornerstone of South-Korean cinema; the forerunner of movies such as Oldboy (2003), Train to Busan (2016) and The Wailing (2016).
 Based on an old Korean folktale, The Story of Janghwa and Hongryeon, the film may start as a generic haunted house ghost story but ends up so much more than a cheap fright.

 READ MORE: SEOBOK

-The result is an exemplar example of ‘show, don’t tell’ filmmaking—the film, filled with visual motifs, throwaways and hints that at first go unnoticed.
+The result is an exemplar example of ‘show, don’t tell’ filmmaking that is full of visual motifs, throwaways and hints that at first go unnoticed.
 Here, Kim Jee-Woon holds his audience in a void between reality and fantasy, his movie demanding repeat viewings.
 However, the mystery vaguely loses its power upon multiple viewings, mainly due to a few too many convoluted twists.
 But, that does not take away from this expertly crafted, elegantly told, atmospheric film.
 The journey we embark upon transcending the usual horror labels with undercurrents of loss and unprocessed grief.